 Airfare: Students are also responsible for arranging their own airfare to and from their host country.
 When planning your air travel, keep in mind whether or not you want to travel before or after your study abroad program.
 Also be sure to ask about student discounts when booking your flights.
 Sites such as STA Travel and Student Universe offer discounts to students traveling abroad.

-Required Pre-Departure Orientation: The Office of Global Programs will give a Pre-Departure Orientation to help students prepare for their upcoming time abroad.
+Required Pre-Departure Orientation: The Center for Global Engagement will give a pre-departure orientation to help students prepare for their upcoming time abroad.
 It will encompass many aspects of traveling or studying abroad, including health and safety.

 Things To Do While You're Studying Abroad

-Don't forget that you will still be a Rose-Hulman student when you return.
+Don't forget that you will still be a Rose-Hulman student.
 That means you will need to register for classes and reserve on-campus housing the same time you normally would preceding an academic quarter.